SkettiSouls/Minix/README.md

 modpack.
 It just provides the necessary options to define a folder for you to dump the files in, and it will call a script `start.sh` in this folder.
 An environment variable `$JVMOPTS` will be set based on the nix settings for the instance.
-Using this option is up to you in your `start.sh` script.
+Using this option is up to you in your start script.

 #### Download and installation